JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

 ---
-title: Why our work matters
-opener: Why our work is of societal importance and cannot be overlooked.
-intro: >-
-  ## **Why our work is of societal importance and cannot be overlooked.**
+title: The importance of DIVD’s work to the community is important, here is why
+opener: The importance of DIVD’s work to the community is important, here is why

-  Working for DIVD, we aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can fix them.
-But what does this mean?
+intro: Working for DIVD, we aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can mitigate them.
+But what are exactly are (zero-day) vulnerabilities, and why is it so important to find them as soon as possible?
 leftblock:
   image: images/global/becomevolunteer.png
   alt: null